evolutics/travel-kit/README.md

   <details>

-  Only used in Git repositories.
+  Only used if command returns 0: `git rev-parse`

   Only applied to files.